Super Bowl III: Super Bowl pregame news and notes

 After the Jets' AFL championship victory, Namath stated to The New York Times sportswriter Dave Anderson, "There are five quarterbacks in the AFL who are better than Morrall."
 The five were himself, his backup Babe Parilli, Lamonica, John Hadl of the San Diego Chargers, and Bob Griese of the Miami Dolphins.
 Namath added, "You put Babe Parilli with Baltimore instead of Morrall and Baltimore might be better.
 Babe throws better than Morrall."

+Tickets for the game were priced at $12, $8, and $6.

 Namath's guarantee

 Despite the Jets' accomplishments, AFL teams were generally not regarded as having the same caliber of talent as NFL teams.
 However, three days before the game, an intoxicated Namath appeared at the Miami Touchdown Club and boldly predicted to the audience, "We're gonna win the game.
 I guarantee it".
 Coach Ewbank later joked that he "could have shot" Namath for the statement.
 Namath made his famous "guarantee" in response to a rowdy Colts supporter at the club, who boasted the Colts would easily defeat the Jets.
 Namath said he never intended to make such a public prediction, and would not have done so if he had not been confronted by the fan.
 Sportswriter Dave Anderson did not think that the remark was notable because, he recalled, Namath had said similar things during the week ("I know we're gonna win" for example), but an article by Luther Evans of the Miami Herald made the statement famous.
 Namath's comments and subsequent performance in the game itself are one of the more famous instances in NFL lore.

 The Colts, linebacker Curtis recalled, "sort of laughed at" Namath's guarantee.
 The team did not adjust the defense it had used during the season against the Jets because "that should be good enough," Curtis said.
 The AFL champions shared the confident feelings of their quarterback.
-According to Matt Snell, all of the Jets, not just Namath, were insulted and angry that they were 19½-point underdogs.
+According to Matt Snell, all of the Jets, not just Namath, were insulted and angry that they were 19.5-point underdogs.
 Most of the Jets considered the Raiders, whom they barely beat (27–23) in the AFL title game, a better team than the Colts.
 Indeed, watching films of the Colts and in preparation for the game, Jets coaching staff and offensive players noted that their offense was particularly suited against the Colts defense.
 The Colts defensive schemes relied on frequent blitzing, which covered up weak points in pass coverage.
 The Jets had an automatic contingency for such blitzes by short passing to uncovered tight ends or backs.
 After a film session the Wednesday prior to the game, Jets tight end Pete Lammons, a Texas native, was heard to drawl, "Damn, y'all, we gotta stop watching these films.
 We gonna get overconfident".